 Due to the unique topography of the system, high pressure is needed to facilitate the movement of water.
-It's important that you periodically check your pressure at your home at an outside faucet to ensure it does not exceed 80 psi.
+It's important that you periodically check your it does not exceed 80 psi.
 A pressure gauge similar to this can be purchased at any hardware store.